Bridging MARL to SARL: An Order-Independent Multi-Agent Transformer via Latent Consensus: Methodology

 \subsection{Overview}

 In this paper, we propose an order-independent MAT \cite{wen2022multi} inspired by the consensus mechanism, named the CMAT.
 Unlike conventional MAT, our approach utilizes a decoder to iterate a consensus vector instead of specifying detailed actions, simulating the process by which all agents reach an agreement on their strategies in latent space.
-This method can be viewed as a hierarchical SARL approach, where the consensus $ c $ serves as a high-level action that incorporates the strategies of each agent, guiding their respective low-level actions $ a^i $.
-With the consensus vector, the action probability of each agent $ \pi^i(a^i|\mathcal{O},c) $ can be treated independently, given that the policies of other agents are encapsulated within the consensus $ c $.
-Consequently, the joint action policy can be expressed as:
+This instantiates the hierarchical MDP introduced in Eq. \ref{eq:hier-mdp}: we treat the whole system as a single multi-action agent, where the consensus $ c $ serves as a high-level action that summarizes the shared strategy and guides the low-level actions $ a^i $, and the per-agent action probability $ \pi^i(a^i|\mathcal{O},c) $ is modeled independently conditioned on $c$.
+In this way, we treat all agents as a unified entity and directly apply a single-agent PPO approach \cite{schulman2017proximal} to optimize the joint action policy $ \pi(\mathcal{A}|\mathcal{O}) $ of Eq. \ref{eq:hier-mdp}.

-where $ \pi^c $ denotes the policy for generating the consensus.
-In this way, we treat all agents as a unified entity and directly apply a single-agent PPO approach \cite{schulman2017proximal} to optimize the joint action policy $ \pi(\mathcal{A}|\mathcal{O}) $.
+As discussed in Eq. \ref{eq:hier-mdp}, the conditional independence of the per-agent factors is imposed only at the output layer; because all action heads read from a common encoder and the shared consensus vector $c$, inter-actor correlations are captured within the shared hidden representation and summarized in $c$.
+CMAT therefore captures inter-actor dependence through shared representation and latent consensus, rather than through an explicit autoregressive coupling of the output distributions as in MAT.

 The overall network architecture is illustrated in Fig. \ref{fig:main} and is built on the Transformer backbone \cite{vaswani2017attention}.
 First, the encoder extracts features and relationships among the observations of all agents using bi-directional self-attention, resulting in an observation embedding sequence $ \hat{\mathcal{O}} $.
 Next, a Critic-Compressor compresses this sequence into a single vector $ e^0 $, which is then used by the Critic-MLP to estimate the V-value $ \mathrm{V}(\mathcal{O}) $.
 This vector is also input to the Transformer decoder to perform consensus iteration for $ m $ times, producing a sequence of consensus vectors $\{e^1, e^2, \ldots, e^m\}$.
 Subsequently, an Actor-Compressor compresses the set $ \mathcal{E} = \{e^0, e^1, e^2, \ldots, e^m\} $ into a single vector $ c $, representing the final consensus and reflecting the potential strategy of all agents.
 Finally, the actor is generated by the Actor-MLP, which combines the consensus vector $ c $ with the observation embedding $ \hat{o}^i $ of each agent.
 Below we will discuss the details of each component within this architecture.